What is your water company doing to cope with the dry weather?

 Customers: Three million

-The company introduced a hosepipe ban for customers in the region of Pembrokeshire and a small part of Carmarthenshire on Tuesday.
+The company has introduced a hosepipe ban for customers in the region of Pembrokeshire and a small part of Carmarthenshire, which will come into effect on August 19.

-The temporary use ban will be in place “until we have had enough rain to replenish our water resources”.
+The TUB will be in place “until we have had enough rain to replenish our water resources”.

 – Hafren Dyfrdwy